robertosequeira/rails-sandbox/README.md

 Purpose of this repo is to track changes added while doing some experiments related to rails features and tools regularly used at the Rails ecosystem.

-By now the site is hosted at a $5/mo DigitalOcean VPS and can be accessed at [rails.roberto-sequeira.com](http://rails.roberto-sequeira.com)
+~~By now the site is hosted at a $5/mo DigitalOcean VPS and can be accessed at [rails.roberto-sequeira.com](http://rails.roberto-sequeira.com)~~

+By now the site is hosted at a Heroku free Dyno and can be accessed at [rails-sandbox-app.heroku.com](https://rails-sandbox-app.herokuapp.com/)

 ## Server configuration